If you are a TTI student, information pertinent to your program will be found here: hub.daemen.edu

-Tuition Liability dates are as follows:
+Tuition Liability dates for the Amherst Campus are as follows:

 With the exception of enrollment cancellation, academic dismissal or withdrawal from Daemen University, which automatically terminates this agreement, students signing this agreement are entering into an academic lease and therefore, are not eligible for release from the Housing Agreement during the period in which it is in effect.
 In rare cases, such as: participating in a University-sponsored program away from the Amherst area, serious illness or injury to the student, or death in the immediate family, the student may submit an exemption form to the Director of Housing and Residence Life and Housing Committee for review of possible release from Agreement.
 Decision to release the student from this agreement is solely at the discretion of the Director or their designee.